peeweep/supersm/README.md

   -t [ --target ] arg                   set target
 ```

-* `--target` will use current path's parent directory if not speci.
+* `--target` will use current path's parent directory if not specified.